 PROGRESS OF THIS PROJECT

-The project is due for completion in 2021.
+The project was completed in 2021.

 PLCG Program grants administered by the Foundation for NSW landholders will be completed in 2021.
 These types of grants are now available through the Biodiversity Conservation Trust.
 Find out more information about the grants available through the Biodiversity Conservation Trust